 The common tool to make garlic powder is a food dehydrator.
 In case you do not have it, using an oven is acceptable.
 The techniques of making garlic powder in both the food dehydrator and oven are similar.

-Moreover, a food processor (or a blender) can grind the garlic into the powder, so you also need one.
+Moreover, you will need a tool to grind the garlic into the powder.
+And if you are not sure when deciding between food processor and blender, they all perform well in this case.
 Here are 5 easy steps to make garlic powder from fresh garlic.

 Step 1: Remove the peel of garlic cloves and cut them into smaller and thin slices.
 Make sure these slices have the same thickness so they can be cooked evenly.